Jinwen-XU/homework/README.md

 > It is recommended that you start by looking at one of the [demo documents](https://github.com/Jinwen-XU/homework/tree/main/demo) that suits your need and edit the code there to get your own template.

-> If you don't find what you were expecting, or if you would like some elements to be changed or improved, feel free to post a feature request via [the GitHub issue](https://github.com/Jinwen-XU/homework/issues).
+> If you cannot find what you are expecting, or if you would like some elements to be changed or improved, feel free to post a feature request via [the GitHub issue](https://github.com/Jinwen-XU/homework/issues).

 A typical homework document looks like this: